 Buildings fronting onto main streets and spaces benefit from having active frontages.
-The doors to shops, businesses and public buildings are best located so that people can come and go directly off the street and they are accessible to people of all abilities.
-While this is commonly implemented for cafes, restaurants and shops, it is also important that businesses, leisure facilities and residential developments have front doors onto the street, windows and activation of the ground floor.
+The doors to shops, businesses and public buildings are best located so that people come and go directly off the street and are accessible to people of all abilities.
+While this is commonly implemented for cafes, restaurants and shops, it is also important that businesses, leisure uses and residential development have front doors onto the street, windows and activation of the ground floor.
 The Council will also be supportive of outdoor seating arrangements associated with cafes, bars and restaurants, provided these do not unduly impede pedestrian movement or have an adverse effect on the streetscape.
+In particular, accessibility for visually impaired people must be maintained.
+For example, outdoor café areas on the pavement can be separated from the rest of the footway with a strong barrier that is accessible for people with sight loss, including colour contrast and a tap rail for long cane users to detect.
+All tables, chairs and barrier must be removed when not in use.